pgRouting/workshop/docs/un_sdg/appendix.rst

 ................................................................................

-:ref:`Exercise 7: Removing the Rivers which are in swamps`
+:ref:`un_sdg/sdg11-cities:Exercise 7: Removing the Rivers which are in swamps`

 .. literalinclude:: ../scripts/un_sdg/sdg11/exercise_7.txt